davidfarrimond23/tech-docs/source/documentation/large_grants_service/sections/_salesforce.md

 This signed document will be uploaded against a 'Large Grants Permission to Start' record which can be found in the Forms tab of the large application in Salesforce.

-### Payment
-The payment process is manual.
-Eventually Salesforce and Funding Frontend will be developed to help with this.